hgollapalli/apidocs/source/PortObjects.rst

 *config/Port*
 ------------------------------------

-- Only one object of this type can exist in a system.
+- Multiple objects of this type can exist in a system.

 +--------------------+---------------+--------------------------------+-------------+--------------------------------+
 | **PARAMETER NAME** | **DATA TYPE** |        **DESCRIPTION**         | **DEFAULT** |        **VALID VALUES**        |